 We provide valuation advice to more funds in the LGPS than any other advisor.
-We have a team of 18 qualified actuaries and 28 part-qualified associates and analysts working with 53 different LGPS funds.
+We have a team of 21 qualified actuaries and 28 part-qualified associates and analysts working with 53 different LGPS funds (including 9 Scottish LGPS funds).
 Whilst all these funds have similar challenges, each individual fund has different priorities and objectives.
 Our actuaries work closely with you to identify the best ideas and solutions to help you.
 Our valuation approach is deliberately flexible so it can reflect your own beliefs.
 Our commitment to you is to deliver a valuation focused on three areas which comprise our valuation principles.